chrisfarnham/seefarblog/_sections/POTA_with_Friends_2025.md

 ![](PXL_20250928_184411598.jpg)

 Later, I got on her station to activate the park myself.
 Here is my contact map for the day.
-Noteable contacts for me were Alaska and Ukraine!
+Notable contacts for me were Alaska and Ukraine!

 ![](46203ef7853615bb.png)